mighty-gerbils/gerbil-ethereum/README.md

   hundreds or thousands of libraries from as many unidentified developers.
   That's millions of lines of code that no one has the hope to ever audit, what more in a combination that moves too fast for an audit to remain valid very long.
-  Indeed, cryptocurrency wallets have been attacked not just through existing bugs in such libraries, but also through *supply chain attacks* wherein bad actors took over some remote indirect dependency of a wallet so as to gain access to its users' assets.
+  This is not hypothetical: in the past few years, several cryptocurrency wallets have actually been attacked not just through existing bugs in such libraries, but also through *supply chain attacks* wherein bad actors took over some remote indirect dependency of a wallet so as to gain access to its users' assets.
   By contrast, Gerbil may have fewer libraries, but it includes everything required to interact